llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

               are set correctly (but see the section "OpenACC Clarifications" above for the case of shutdown events).
-            * When compiling the OpenACC application using Clacc's compiler in source-to-source mode, these fields are always set to `acc_construct_runtime_api` and `true` as if all events are triggered internally and thus have no connection back to specific directives or runtime calls.
-              This behavior does not conform to OpenACC 2.7.
+            * When compiling the OpenACC application using Clacc's compiler in source-to-source mode followed by OpenMP compilation, these fields are, by default, set to `acc_construct_runtime_api` and `true` as if all events are triggered internally and thus have no connection back to specific directives or runtime calls.
+This behavior does not conform to OpenACC 3.1.
+However, these fields are set correctly when the generated OpenMP is compiled with Clacc's compiler and debug information is enabled with Clang command-line options like `-gline-tables-only` or `-g`.
             * See the section "OpenACC to OpenMP Mapping: Profiling Data" for further discussion.
         * `tool_info` is always set to `NULL`, and data cannot yet be